Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ---
 ## Enumeration

-As with any engagement, I began with a `nmap` port scan to identify accessible ports and services
+As with any engagement, I began with an `nmap` port scan to identify accessible ports and services
 ```
 nmap 192.168.226.175 -sCV -A -p-
 ```